mathgladiator/adama-lang/reference/src/guide/anonymous.md

 }
 ```

-It is worth noting that these arrays are statically typed, and the elements within must have a compatible type under "type rectification".
-An interesting example for the need of type rectification is the following snippet:
+Anonymous arrays are statically typed, which means that the elements within them must have a compatible type under type rectification.
+This ensures that the elements can be properly processed and compared within the array.
+It's important to note that the process of type rectification is necessary in cases where the elements have different types.

+A good example of this is the following code snippet, which creates an array with using different types of elements rectified into one common type.

 ```adama
 @construct {